 If you’re thinking of visiting Bodie Ghost Town, you are in for a treat!
 The town is one of the best-preserved, historic towns from the era of the wild, wild west.
 Whether you’re visiting nearby Mono Lake for a look at the tufa or exploring the world-famous Yosemite National Park, a day trip to Bodie State Historic Park is worth adding to your itinerary.

-I visited Bodie as part of a paid partnership project with Globus Journeys and iambassador.
-Globus offers a new type of group tour – Choice Touring – which has been designed to give participants advantages of a group tour while still allowing for individual independence and flexibility.
+I visited Bodie as part of a paid partnership project with Globus Journeys.
+Globus offers a new type of group tour – Choice Touring – which has been designed to give participants the advantages of a group tour while still allowing for individual independence and flexibility.
 Our 9-day tour, California Dream’: Northern California by Design, started and ended in San Francisco.
 In between, we visited Sausalito, Sonoma, Sacramento, Lake Taho, Mammoth Lakes, and Yosemite National Park, with multiple days in some locations.

 It was a win all the way around as I had the chance to visit places that I might not have tackled on my own – I never seem to be organized enough to make National Park reservations far enough in advance.
 Globus took care of all the transportation, hotels, entrance fees, and luggage.
 After 33 years as a flight attendant, I can’t tell you how nice it is to have someone pick up and deliver my bags to my room as I head off to do my own thing.

-So let’s learn more about the legendary ghost town, Bodie, California, and what remains of Bodie today.
+So let’s learn more about the legendary ghost town of Bodie, California, and what remains of Bodie today.

 The History of Bodie Ghost Town